Heinoushare/Sabacc-Flask/README.md

 The CS50 library is used to add, update, and read data from the sqlite3 database sabacc.db.
 It's safety features are used to ensure that no malicious user input can damage the database.

 #### Flask
-The entire web application is based off of Flask. application.py uses the Flask library to handle HTTP GET and POST requests, rendering HTML files and passing data to Jinja2.
+The entire web application is based off of Flask. application.py uses the Flask library to handle HTTP GET and POST requests, rendering HTML files and passing data to Jinja2. application.py also uses Flask-Session and Flask-SocketIO, for saving user sessions and receiving and sending Socket.IO messages.

+#### Werkzeug

 <!--
 - CS50 (For the sqlite3 database)